 Takotsubo cardiomyopathy - atypical location

-Suspicion of ventricular aneurysm and contained rupture on transthoracic echocardiography.
+Suspicion of a ventricular aneurysm and contained rupture on transthoracic echocardiography.

 Repeat transthoracic echocardiography 4 weeks later showed resolution of the dyskinetic anterior wall and pericardial effusion, with improvement in ejection fraction.
-The appearances, combined with spontaneous delayed resolution, are consistent with Takotsubo (stress induced) cardiomyopathy.
+The appearances, combined with a spontaneous delayed resolution, are consistent with Takotsubo (stress-induced) cardiomyopathy.
 The location is atypical as the apical segments are usually involved in this condition.
-However, three other distinct patterns are recognised namely biventricular, mid-ventricular (as in this case), and basal.
+However, three other distinct patterns are recognized namely biventricular, mid-ventricular (as in this case), and basal.

 The majority of patients with Takotsubo cardiomyopathy are post-menopausal women, and a stressful trigger can be identified in about 70%.
-On MRI, myocardial oedema and a lack of ischaemia or fibrosis (as evidenced by lack of enhancement at late gadolinium imaging) are expected findings.
+On MRI, myocardial edema and a lack of ischemia or fibrosis (as evidenced by lack of enhancement at late gadolinium imaging) are expected findings.